metarhia/jstp-java/README.md

 ##### Custom-named

 It is a sort of combination of `Named` and `Indexed` annotations.
 You can get needed value by index or by key.
-Can be multi-level
+It also allows getting elements from nested objects and arrays, the value will be got in the order the keys and indexes are specified.
+To get a value by key, you should just declare the required key like in `@Named` annotation.
+To get an array by index, you can declare it as `[index]`, in such a way you can get values from this array like `{inner index}`.

 ```java
 @JSTPHandler